Skip to content

 You can share pictures directly between nearby Windows 11 PCs using the built-in Nearby sharing feature.

 Nearby sharing is a Windows functionality that lets you wirelessly transfer files, including photos, between two or more Windows devices that are close to each other.
-It leverages Bluetooth or Wi-Fi for a direct connection, similar to Apple’s AirDrop.
+It uses Bluetooth or Wi-Fi for a direct connection, much like Apple’s AirDrop.

-This method allows you to quickly send images from your laptop to your desktop, or share vacation snapshots with a friend without needing external storage or internet-based cloud services.
+This lets you quickly send images from your laptop to your desktop, or share vacation snapshots with a friend.
+You won’t need extra storage or cloud services.

 To make this work, both computers need to have Nearby sharing enabled and configured, typically found within the Windows 11 Settings app under “System” > “Nearby sharing”.